webntic/xalima-association-w/PRD.md

 - **Multilingual switching**: Default to French with clear language selector (prototype shows UI structure)
 - **Direct legal page access**: Legal pages accessible directly via URL, with header navigation intact
 - **Navigation from legal pages**: Header logo and menu allow return to home page with smooth section scrolling
+- **Unauthorized admin access**: Non-owners redirected to homepage automatically, loading state shown during permission check
+- **Empty admin data**: Friendly empty states with illustrations when no projects or volunteers exist
+- **Admin search no results**: Clear messaging when volunteer search returns no matches

 ## Design Direction
 The design should evoke hope, empowerment, and educational excellence while maintaining warmth and approachability.
 Visual language should balance professionalism with human connection, using vibrant colors that represent African culture and education, combined with clean modern layouts that inspire trust and action.